 The Therm-a-Rest NeoAir Xlite is one of the best backpacking sleeping pads.
 It has an R-value of 3.2 and only weighs 12 ounces.
-It’s a bit pricy though at about $130.
+It’s a bit pricy though :(.
 If you want something cheaper but nearly as good, check out these affordable Therm-a-Rest alternatives.

 Choose the Appropriate Camp Sleepwear